timcassell/ProtoPromise/ProtoPromise/nuget/readme.md

 - Combine async operations
 - CLS compliant

-This library was built to work in all C#/.Net ecosystems, including Unity, Mono, .Net Framework, .Net Core and UI frameworks.
+This library was built to work in all C#/.Net ecosystems, including Unity, Mono, .Net Framework, .Net Core, UI frameworks, and AOT compilation.
 It is CLS compliant, so it is not restricted to only C#, and will work with any .Net language.

 ProtoPromise conforms to the [Promises/A+ Spec](https://promisesaplus.com/) as far as is possible with C# (using static typing instead of dynamic), and further extends it to support Cancelations and Progress.